-Tulle is available in a variety of colours, even embroidered and you can get it in bolts as wide as 108 inches.
-The flowy tulle makes for a most romantic flowy garment making fabric which is easily available
+Tulle is available in a variety of colors, even embroidered and you can get it in bolts as wide as 108 inches.
+The flowy tulle makes for a most romantic flowy garment making fabric which is easily available.

 FAQ 1 What are the different types of Tulle?

 Silk tulle is the most delicate and softest of all tulle fabrics made of 100% silk but it is expensive and rare.
 English silk tulle and French silk tulle are two slightly different options.
 Italian silk tulle is a coarser tulle than Italian or English tulle.
 Silk tulle is the most soft and flowy of all tulle fabrics but not pouffy.
 And it is also very fragile, so handle with care.

 Bridal illusion/Illusion tulle – A polyester- nylon blend or Nylon tulleused to make wedding veils.
 It drapes beautifully.
 And is very flimsy.
 All bridal illusion is not the same – depends on the make.
 It is a cost effective option to using silk tulle for bridal veils.

 Nylon tulle is the one you will find readily available at cheap prices.